 - Lime zest optional - add for stronger lime flavor

-- In medium bowl, mix together dry ingredients (remaining dried coconut, almond flour, coconut flour, xanthan gum, salt, stevia, erythritol, baking powder, and dried lemon or lime peel).
+- In medium bowl, mix together dried coconut, almond flour, coconut flour, xanthan gum, salt, sweetener, baking powder, and dried lemon or lime peel.
+Set aside.

-- Return to oven and bake an additional 55 minutes or until top is browned and toothpick inserted
+- Bake for 15 minutes.
+Sprinkle about a tablespoon of extra coconut on top if desired.
+Return to oven and bake an additional 55 to 60 minutes or until top is browned and toothpick inserted comes out dry.

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.